Do electronic signatures reduce cost for medical device manufacturers?

 For Electronic Signatures, the organisation (the manufacturer) does this by using the validated E-Signing System.

 For Digital Signatures, it is the issuer of the Digital Certificate that ensures the identity of the signer.
 Digitally signed documents often also contain a visible signature.

-Obviously, there seem to be several advantages using Digital Signatures.
+Obviously, there seem to be several advantages to using Digital Signatures.
 The validity of the signed document can be inspected independently of the E-Signing System, which is an advantage if the E-Signing System goes down, is corrupted or the system vendor goes bankrupt.

 Yes, a few.
 Obtaining a Digital Certificate from a third-party vendor is expensive and requires an administrative effort.
 There is the obvious question of where and how to store these certificates as well as associate them with the user.
 They also have the nuisance to expire after a while and therefore need to get regularly renewed.
 People also have a tendency to marry and change their names etc. which also leads to renewals.
-Furthermore, it is not guaranteed that the validity shows up correctly in third party viewers (like Acrobat PDF Reader), for technical reasons having to do with root certificates.
+Furthermore, it is not guaranteed that the validity shows up correctly in third-party viewers (like Acrobat PDF Reader), for technical reasons having to do with root certificates.

 So, there are pros and cons with both options.

-However, they have several similarities and most important of all, both methods are recognized by the FDA.
+However, they have several similarities, and most important of all, both methods are recognized by the FDA.

 Let's do E-SIgning!